-Following the great success of the BCGS Orchestra in the 2014-2015 season, we have opened enrollment for the Fall 2015 semester and Spring 2016 semester.
+Following the great success of the BCGS Orchestra, we have opened enrollment for the Spring 2016 semester.

 This is a chance to become an active member of the guitar community, and share performance experiences with other guitar lovers.
 This semester will include works spanning six centuries, including Bach, opera, music from the Iberian peninsula, and some newly composed works done in the past 10 years.

-Place a $100 Fall Semester in the shopping cart and proceed to check out as if you were paying for concert tickets.
-If you want to pay for both Fall and Spring, please return to this page and place $100 Spring Semester in the shopping cart.
+Place a $100 Spring Semester in the shopping cart and proceed to check out as if you were paying for concert tickets.
 If you need to renew your memebership, please do that and then click on the shopping cart to check out.
 You will receive a confirmation for your registration.